Paul Martin (illustrator): Life

-Paul and Lauretta moved from the Bronx to a rural, forested area of Millwood, New York, August 1925.
-Their first owned home doubled as a working studio (upper floor) from 1925 to 1932.
-Its centerpiece was a long, flat table that held the canvases, drawing pads, paintbrushes and tubes.
-Also nearby were art books, easels, photo shoot props, and an adjacent darkroom.
+Paul and Lauretta moved from the Bronx to a secluded, wooded section of Millwood, New York, in August 1925.
+Their first home had an upstairs working studio from 1925 to 1932.
+The workplace included a darkroom and dedicated space for easels and props.
 Natural northern light came in through the large side window.
-(Note: Hard Row to Hoe, Armstrong, Fall 2005 p.
-1 (para.
-2); p.
-2 (para.
-4).
-PM's niece Adele wrote a typed essay about the darkroom, drawing board, materials and accessories.
-It was the article's main source.
-However, these details did not make it into print.
-The props included caps, jackets, jerseys, neckties, pajamas, shirts, sports equipment and sweaters.
+(Note: The props included caps, jackets, jerseys, neckties, pajamas, shirts, sports equipment, and sweaters.
+His published works incorporated them.
 They sometimes appeared in multiple illustrations.
-For example, this article displays the same helmet twice.)
-He found artistic inspiration in the secluded and wooded surroundings.
+Leather Cap; Leather Cap 2.
+The same helmet can be seen in these two separate files at Wikimedia Commons.)
 He occasionally used family members as models.
-Uncle Paul's niece Edna is writing down the license plate number of a boy's wagon, on the Liberty cover of September 12, 1925.
-She is also highlighted on an American Junior Red Cross poster.
-His mother-in-law is basting a turkey for Thanksgiving, on the People's Home Journal cover of November 1928.
+His niece, Edna, is shown writing down the license plate number of a boy's wagon on the cover of Liberty, September 12, 1925.
+She also appears on an American Junior Red Cross poster.
+His mother-in-law is basting a turkey for Thanksgiving on the cover of People's Home Journal, November 1928.
 The Martins attended Highland (Ossining United) Methodist Church in downtown Ossining.

-He died at age 48 of a stomach ulcer.
-This was one week after an operation at Ossining Hospital in March 1932.
+Martin underwent an operation for a stomach ulcer at Ossining Hospital on March 12, 1932.
+He died from complications one week later at age 48.
 The service was held at Highland Methodist Church.
-The survivors included three brothers and one sister.
-His wife, Lauretta (known by family as Lolly), moved to and lived in Mount Vernon, New York from 1935 to 1972.
+He was survived by three brothers and one sister.
 He was known in tennis circles for his athletic ability, active participation, friendliness, and sportsmanship.
-(Note: Bronxville Press, Aug 16, 1932 p.
-4. He was a tennis enthusiast.
-It kept him from becoming overwhelmed with work and from reaching higher artistic heights.)
-The following is a retrospective in the Bronxville Press, August 1932: "[H]is presence was always felt by topnotchers [and regulars].
+(Note: Bronxville Press, Aug 16, 1932, p.
+4. He was a dedicated tennis enthusiast.
+His freelance commercial output declined as a result.)
+The following is a retrospective from the Bronxville Press in August 1932: "His presence was always felt by topnotchers [and regulars].
 Paul Martin was a synonym for all that was clean and wholesome in the game."
+His wife Lauretta later lived in Mount Vernon, New York, from 1935 to 1972.